martian-lang/martian-docs/content/advanced-features/index.md

 ## Completion Hooks

 A command may be specified in `mrp`'s `--onfinish=<command>` flag.
-This command will run when the pipestance completes or fails.
-It will be given the following arguments:
+The command must be the path to an executable file.
+It will run when the pipestance completes or fails, with the following command line arguments:

 - path to pipestance
 - {complete|failed}